will123195/oreo/README.md

 <a name="mget" />
 ## db.***table***.mget( primaryKeys, [opts], [cb] )

-Gets many rows by primary key.
+Gets many rows by primary key in the specified order.
+A `null` value will be returned for each primary key that does not exist.

 - **primaryKeys** {Array} the primary keys of the rows to get
 - **opts** {Object} *(optional)* options